AshiqAhamed17/Smart-contract-security/4-puppy-raffle-audit/audit-data/2025-03-02-puppy-raffle-audit-report.md

     - [\[M-3\] Smart Contract wallet raffle winners without a `receive` or a `fallback` will block the start of a new contest](#m-3-smart-contract-wallet-raffle-winners-without-a-receive-or-a-fallback-will-block-the-start-of-a-new-contest)

+   - [\[L-1\] `PuppyRaffle::getActivePlayerIndex` returns 0 for non-existing players and for the player at index 0, causing a player at index 0 to incorrectly think they have not entered the raffle](#l-1-puppyrafflegetactiveplayerindex-returns-0-for-non-existing-players-and-for-the-player-at-index-0-causing-a-player-at-index-0-to-incorrectly-think-they-have-not-entered-the-raffle)

+    - [\[L-2\] `PuppyRaffle::selectWinner` should follow CEI, which is not a best practice](#l-2-puppyraffleselectwinner-should-follow-cei-which-is-not-a-best-practice)

   - [Informational / Non-Critical](#informational--non-critical)
     - [\[I-1\] Solidity pragma should be specific, not wide](#i-1-solidity-pragma-should-be-specific-not-wide)